The United States reinstated economic sanctions on Iran after President Donald Trump abandoned a landmark nuclear deal in May 2018.

 Living costs have risen dramatically

 President Rouhani managed to get inflation down to 9% in 2017.
-But the IMF estimates that it soared to 31% in 2018 and predicts that it could reach 37% or more this year if oil exports continue to fall.
+But the IMF estimated that it soared to 30.5% in 2018 and projected that it would reach 35.7% in 2019.